NicoHood/SecureLoader/Readme.md

 #### 3.3.1 Overview
-It is very important to **only upload trusted Firmware** from an untrusted PC while still keeping the **ability to create custom Firmwares** and dont lock out Firmware developers.
+It is very important to **only upload trusted Firmware** from an untrusted PC while still keeping the **ability to create custom Firmwares**.

-The Firmware upgrade only accepts signed Firmware by the Bootloader Key.
+The Firmware upgrade only accepts signed Firmwares by the Bootloader Key.
-Signing the Firmware authenticates the Firmware (rather than the PC) to the Bootloader.
+Signing the Firmware authenticates the BK owner to the Bootloader, rather than the PC.
 This means you can create new Firmwares from a trusted PC and do **Firmware upgrades from an untrusted PC**.
 The vendor can provide Firmware upgrades without leaking the secret Bootloader Key.

 The vendor still can give away the initial Bootloader Key to the user if he requests it.
 Then the user can **compile and sign his own Firmwares** and play with the device.
-Then the user is responsible for further Firmware upgrades.
+The user is responsible for further Firmware upgrades.
-After exchanging the initial Bootloader Key from the vendor the user should change it.
+The initial Bootloader Key should be changed after exchanging it over an untrusted connection (Internet!).

 To prevent replay attacks (Firmware downgrades) the BK should be changed before each upload.
 This ensures that a new Bootloader Key was changed and an old